AABDOOGH/InsectFarming/Audit Documents/Audit 1 feedback.md

 One of the feedback is to provide more details for stakeholder.
 Actually, in our ConOps, we provide descriptions for each stakeholder, responsibilities and how stakholders interact with each other.
 We will communicate with our shadow team to find out what kind of additional information they required for the stakeholder anlysis.

+One of the tutor suggestions is it will be really beneficial for our team to make practical prototype.
+We have discussed prototyping with our clients.
+Our client thought it might be not feasible for our team to produce the prototype in 12 weeks.
+Thus, we will discuss this question in the week 5 tutorial.

 #### 5.1.2 Decision Log

 Currently, there is no decision log in excel form in our repostiory is becuase we want note down every important points during the decision-making process.
 Thus, we created a file to record each decision, including, background, date, contributors, options considered, SWOT analysis for each option, outcome and action item.
 We think this might be helpful if we want to review the decision in for our team and the next team  who will take over our project in the next semester.
 They can have a better idea of why our team would like to do this decision.
 We will talk about this question with our tutor in the next tutorial and come back later.